brianlbradley/github-brianlbradley.github.io/README.md

 ## Website Performance Optimization portfolio project

 Visit my Github page at https://github.com/brianlbradley/github-brianlbradley.github.io to test out the WebSite.
 The index.html site has the link to pizza.html.
 By running a timeline in Developer Tools, the goal is to have the page run at 60 fps.
-Also resizing the pizzas on the slider should take less than 5 ms.
+Also resizing the pizzas on the slider should take less than 5 ms as denoted in the Console.

 Check out the repository
 To inspect the site on your phone, you can run a local server